jack-legrone/visier-variable/README.md

 New to variable fonts?
 Great, maybe.
 Desktop applications are slowly adopting this updated TTF format.
 Currently support is limited to Adobe Illustrator and Adobe Photoshop.
 Install it like you would any other font.

 For web, the .ttf file with work on most browsers.
 Modification can be made to both axis using the font-variation-settings css property.
+Due to browser differences in line-height rendering, I recommend you manually set the line-height css property.
 More information can be found [here.](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Fonts/Variable_Fonts_Guide)

 ` Here is an example of an initial call to Visier Variable:`
 ```